Toddses/capify-press/README.md

 set :wp_cache, false
 ```

-You can leave { local.rb } alone.
+You can leave `local.rb` alone.

 You're good to go!

 ### Slack

 Slack integration provided by [capistrano-slackify](https://github.com/onthebeach/capistrano-slackify).
 In slack, ensure you have enabled the [incoming webhooks integration](https://api.slack.com/).
-Edit { config/slack.rb } with your webhook url provided in the setup instructions :
+Edit `config/slack.rb` with your webhook url provided in the setup instructions :

 ```ruby
 # Required Setting